Empathy in product design blog post man with beard looking at journey map with post-it notes

 Empathy can also help you create products that are more engaging.
 When you understand what your users care about (their passions and motivations), you can design products that resonate with them on an emotional level.
 This can make your products more memorable and help you stand out from the competition.

 Finally, empathy can help you develop products that are more inclusive and accessible.
-(Great article here on why accessibility matters).
+(Here’s a great article on why accessibility matters).
 In addition to being the right thing to do, this can help you build a more positive brand reputation and attract new customers.

 Ways to Incorporate Empathy Into the Product Design Process